jeancflanagan/jeancflanagan/README.md

 #### Broadly

 - OS X (not tested in Linux, but most of this should work)
-- SSH authentication for a web server
+- Amazon S3 for hosting

 #### Specifically